Table of Contents

 Managing your churn rate is crucial for any business strategy, especially when considering pricing models.
 By focusing on customer retention and extending the customer lifecycle, you maximize CLTV and build a more sustainable and profitable business.
 Implementing strategies to improve customer experience and increase customer satisfaction can significantly impact CLTV and overall business success.

-Acquisition Costs vs. Retention Costs
+Acquisition vs. Retention Costs

 Acquiring new customers is always an investment, and high churn can make those investments unsustainable.
 Retaining existing customers is often more cost-effective than acquiring new ones.
 When churn is high, you're constantly spending resources on acquiring customers who may not stick around long enough to recoup those acquisition costs.
 This creates a negative feedback loop that drains resources and hinders profitability.